-Smart rideshare drivers treat driving for Uber and Lyft like a business.
+Smart rideshare drivers treat driving for Uber and Lyft like a business, because it is!

 This means building a strategy and choosing the right business assets, as well as managing your own tax obligations.

 Unlike salaried workers, taxes aren’t automatically deducted from the paychecks of those who are self-employed, including rideshare drivers.
 So, you’ll have to keep track of them yourself.
-Luckily for you, there are loads of tax benefits that rideshare drivers can enjoy … but only if you take advantage of them.
+Lucky for you, there are loads of tax benefits that you can enjoy as a driver… but only if you take advantage of them.

 The Basics of Doing Taxes as an Uber or Lyft Driver

 Before we dive into our rideshare driver tax deduction guide, let’s go over a few things that you should be doing throughout the year to make taxes a bit easier at tax time.

 For the 2021 tax year, the IRS allows rideshare drivers to deduct 56 cents for each mile driven during a shift—but you have to track your miles or you can’t take advantage of the deduction.

 And, just so you know, the mileage tracked by your driving apps don’t count all your mileage; they just cover your trips.
 What about the miles you log between trips?
 You need to track, and deduct them, too.

 Fortunately, that’s something you can easily do, if you have an easy to use and accurate mileage tracker – like Gridwise!

 Open your Gridwise app and you’ll see a button at the top of the screen that says “Go Online.”
 Pressing that button starts a driving session during which your miles will be tracked.
 Also, when you have Gridwise, each time you drive you’ll get a notification asking if you’re on a shift.
 If you say “yes,” you’ll get sent to the app’s screen to begin tracking.